axelcarapinha/ProxyLinks/README.md

 ```sh
 sudo apt install bash # for ubuntu systems
 ```
 ### Installation and usage
-⚠️ Because of implementation changes, this section will remain empty until a working version.
+⚠️ The steps need to be simplified with more automations:
+(1) Firefox -> Settings -> Proxy -> Use System Settings
+(2) close this repo
+(3) make main.bash and docker_init.bash executable
+(4.1) make c (container mode to ssh, if INTERACTIVE_SSH == 1 )
+(4.2) make n (normal mode)

-Sidenote: I aim to upload a docker image to dockerhub for an easier setup
+Sidenotes: I aim to upload a docker image to dockerhub for an easier setup

 ## Results
+⚠️ Not recorded yet

 ## What I learned until now!
 Had fun knowing more about: